terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 }
 ```

-e.
+c.
 Open `msg.rs` and add the following:

 ```rust